 Mitch McConnell, let's do it in 2020.

-I'm like, I it's it's unbelievable to me.
+I'm like, it's unbelievable to me.

 You know, just like the media mob lied about collusion, collusion, collusion, collusion, collusion, Russia, Russia, Russia.

-Well, let's see, we had a nine-month investigation by the FBI, no collusion.
+We had a nine-month investigation by the FBI, no collusion.

-Then we had a bipartisan committee in the United States Senate, and what did they find?
+Then we had a bipartisan committee in the United States Senate.

 No collusion.

-Now the Mueller report, Barr's letter, quotes, no collusion.
+Now the Mueller report, Barr's letter quotes, no collusion.

 Why did Rosenstein and Barr?

-Because if there's no underlying crime, and you cannot prove intent, I don't care what Trump said.
+Because if there's no underlying crime and you cannot prove intent, I don't care what Trump said.

-Oh, he's a 33-year American hero, served his country.
+He's a 33-year American hero, served his country.

 What's wrong with hoping that?